Sager Brown UMCOR Depot

 And they were off.
 Sue and Carol in the first car, Mary and Robbi following behind.
-Plan to be back after 2,3000 miles, 4 hotel stops, 27 meals, 1 flat tire, 1 lost transmission, ___ flood buckets, ___ sewing kits, ___ school bags, one afternoon of Bingo, TMTC bathroom breaks, numerous bridges and bodies of water, (TMTC – too many to count – medical term)
+Plan to be back after 2,3000 miles, 4 hotel stops, 27 meals, 1 flat tire, 1 lost transmission, 300+ flood buckets, hundreds of sewing kits, dozens of school bags, one afternoon of Bingo, TMTC bathroom breaks, numerous bridges and bodies of water, (TMTC – too many to count – medical term)

 Upon leaving the Country Kitchen where we stopped for supper, we discovered a tire going flat.
 Several people from the community offered assistance.
 Soon the spare was on and we were back on the road.
 Next stop,

 Day 2: Sue started her day at the Midas Repair Shop, they were able to fix the tire and we were back on the road by 9:00 AM.
 Next stop, The Central BBQ in Memphis, TN.
 This stop has become a tradition for Sue, third trip to Sager Brown, third time at Central BBQ.
 Entertainment while we wait, great food, too!